 Robert Fitzgerald, AM

 A lawyer by profession, Robert Fitzgerald, AM is currently the NSW Ageing and Disability Commissioner.
 Previously, Robert has held the roles of Productivity Commissioner, Community and Disability Services Commissioner and Deputy Ombudsman in NSW.
 From 2012, for three years, he was the inaugural Chair of the Australian Charities and Not-for-profits Commission Advisory Board.
 The Australian Government also appointed Robert as a Commissioner on the Royal Commission into Institutional Responses to Child Sexual Abuse, from 2013 to 2017.
-Robert has served on numerous faith based and other non government organisations including as NSW State President of the St Vincent de Paul Society, National Committee Member of Australian Catholic Relief , and President of the Australian Council of Social Services.
-He has been an Adjunct Professor at Australian Catholic University and currently is an Adjunct Professor at University Of Western Australia.
+Robert has served on numerous faith based and other non-government organisations including as NSW State President of the St Vincent de Paul Society, National Committee Member of Australian Catholic Relief , member of NSW Catholic Commission for Employment Relations, and President of the Australian Council of Social Services.
+He is currently on the Board of Emerging Futures Collaborative Ltd and Chair of Caritas Australia.
+He has been an Adjunct Professor at Australian Catholic University and currently is an Adjunct Professor at University of Western Australia.

 Patricia Faulkner AO

 Patricia Faulkner AO has enjoyed a career that has spanned the most senior levels of the public, private, and community sectors.
-She currently serves on a number of Boards, including Chair of Jesuit Social Services, Deputy Chair of Catholic Professional Standards Ltd., Director/Trustee of a major superannuation fund and Chair of an advisory committee to the CEO of the Commonwealth Bank.
-She is Chair of the Melbourne Academic Centre for Health Council, and board member of the Melbourne Theatre Company.
+She currently serves on a number of Boards, including Chair of Jesuit Social Services, Director/Trustee of a major superannuation fund and Chair of an advisory committee to the CEO of the Commonwealth Bank.
+She is Chair of the Melbourne Academic Centre for Health Council, and Deputy Chair of the Melbourne Theatre Company.
 Her board appointments have covered a range of industries including, medical research, telecommunications, the arts, superannuation, banking, government administration, health, and welfare services.
 In 2015/16, she served as a Royal Commissioner enquiring into family violence in Victoria.
 She also served as the Secretary, Department of Human Services in Victoria.

-Christine Grima is a Partner at Newgate Communications with more than 25 years of experience working in stakeholder, community and government engagement, and strategic communications for major projects and reforms.
-In recent years, Christine has specialised as a strategic communications advisor for NSW government agencies and private companies delivering high-profile projects, where she has helped clients achieve social license and managed reputational risks under community, media and stakeholder scrutiny.
-Christine is on the Board of Regional Opportunities Australia, a not-for-profit organisation which seeks to connect migrants and refugees with employment opportunities.
+Christine Grima is a Partner at SEC Newgate Communications with more than 25 years of experience working in stakeholder, community and government engagement, and strategic communications for major projects and reforms.
+In recent years, Christine has specialised as a strategic communications advisor for NSW government agencies and the private sector delivering high-profile projects, where she has helped clients create social license and effectively manage issues and crises.

 Dr. Martin Laverty

-Dr Martin Laverty is the Secretary General of the Federal AMA in Canberra.
-Previously Dr Laverty was the Chief Executive of the Royal Flying Doctor Service (RFDS) of Australia and of Chief Executive of Catholic Health Australia.
-He has a PhD in Governance, and is a Federal Government-appointed Director of the National Disability Insurance Agency and the Australian Charities and Not-for-Profits Commission Advisory Board.
-He is a Director of Health Direct.
-He is a former member of the NSW Public Service Commission, a former Chair of the NSW Heart Foundation, and a former Director of three NSW disability services charities.
-A lawyer by original training, Dr Laverty’s PhD was in board governance of health care organisations.
+Dr Martin Laverty is the Chief Executive of the national disability service organisation Aruma.
+In previous roles Dr Laverty has been Secretary General of the Australian Medical Association, Chief Executive of the Royal Flying Doctor Service of Australia and Chief Executive of Catholic Health Australia.
+Dr Laverty is the Deputy Chair of the Australian Charities and Not-for-Profits Commission Advisory Board.
+He is a former Board Director of the National Disability Insurance Agency and of Health Direct.
+He is a former member of the NSW Public Service Commission Board, a former Chair of the NSW Heart Foundation, and a former Director of three NSW disability services charities.
+A lawyer by original training, Dr Laverty’s PhD was in not-for-profit board governance.
 He also holds an honorary appointment as Adjunct Professor at the University of Western Australia’s Not-for-Profit Initiative.

-Wendy Hughes, National Chief Financial Officer of Calvary Health Care since April 2019, has more than 20 years of Senior Executive experience across a broad range of financial, corporate services, and operational management roles.
+Wendy Hughes, National Chief Financial Officer of Calvary Health Care since August 2019, has more than 20 years of Senior Executive experience across a broad range of financial, corporate services, and clinical support functions.
 In her last public health sector role, as the Acting Chief Financial Officer and Deputy Secretary Financial Services and Asset Management, Wendy led the Health Cluster’s $24 billion budget process, financial performance, implementation of the NSW Government’s financial management transformation initiative, and development of the Ministry’s ICT Strategy and Roadmap.
+In her role at Calvary Health Care she is responsible for leadership of Calvary's financial services.
 Wendy has been instrumental in the development and implementation of the current framework for governing the financial and non-financial performance of public hospitals across the NSW Health system.
-Wendy also holds a Bachelor of Business and is a Fellow of CPA Australia.
+Wendy holds a Bachelor of Business and is a Fellow of CPA Australia.